 During this reporting year, a higher proportion of women received a bonus compared to men.
-We have also seen our bonus gap decrease at both mean and median measures compared to last year's figures.
+We have also seen our mean bonus gap decrease by 12 percentage points compared to last year's figures.

-Our mean bonus gap indicates that, on average, men received a higher bonus than women this year.
-A driver for this is the higher proportion of women in our lower pay quartiles, where bonus payments are lower compared to bonuses received in our upper quartiles.
+Our figures indicate that, on average, men received a higher bonus than women this year.
+A driver for this is the higher proportion of women in our lower pay quartiles, where bonus payments tend to be lower compared to bonuses received in our upper quartiles.
 The number of women in part-time roles who receive a pro-rated bonus payment compared to men will also affect our bonus gap.